LiZheng1997/LiZheng1997/README.md

 about data augmentation in object detection research field; and developing a online website for annotating 2D and 3D objects.

 ### A Perception module of autoware full stack AD framework
-Doing research and development works in the perception module based on the framework of Autoware.ai/Autoware.tierIV and Autoware.universe, and finally these works are formed into a standard released version for customers.
+Doing research and development works in the perception module based on the framework of Autoware.ai/Autoware.tierIV and Autoware.universe, and finally these works finally formed into a standard released version for customers.

 ### A Perception module of autonomous shuttle bus
 Doing research and development works in the perception module of a Robobus project, which includes